‘I need to be a mum’: New mothers forced back to work early as mortgages soar

 Of the 1,394 women who responded in April, 58 per cent said they had abandoned maternity leave early, or planned to, up from 42 per cent in an earlier survey.

-And the picture looks set to get worse, with the Bank of England warning on Wednesday that around a million households on fixed-rate mortgages face a £500 hike in their monthly payments by the end of 2026.
+And things look set to get worse, with the Bank of England warning on Wednesday that around a million households on fixed-rate mortgages face a £500 hike in their monthly payments by the end of 2026.

-With the ongoing costs of having a newborn and the burden of the rising mortgage, Ms Seferaj felt she had no choice by to return to work.
+With the ongoing costs of having a newborn and the burden of the rising mortgage, Ms Seferaj felt she had no choice but to return to work.

 “We have to ask our mums for help paying for food.
 I feel like I’m 15 again, having to rely on my mum to eat,” Ms Seferaj said.